cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-11-19-the-true-value-of-attending-academic-conferences.md

 There was a proper banquet and Ulu Ulu Safari at the [Singapore Zoo](https://g.page/sg-zoo?share) as well.

 The best way to learn about different cultures is by visiting different places.
-As a Ph.D. student, attending conferences is a unique opportunity to make **academic tourism**.
+As a PhD student, attending conferences is a unique opportunity to make **academic tourism**.
 There is nothing like being exposed to a different environment to spark new ideas and widen your perspective about many things.